jeongyu6/Research_Project-Website-for-Linguistics/README.md

-This is a linguistics website for a research project with Saffieh
+This is a research project with professor Saffieh aimed to providing Linguistics students resources for the upcoming fall semester.
+It includes some treeform writing tools along with the app that allows students to click on the links to listen to the audio-recordings